tbensky/PrologScheduling/README.md

 ## Funny realization

 I've been dabbling with Prolog ever since high school.
 That was 30+ years ago.
-In all of this time, this repo contains the first Prolog program I've ever written myself, that actually does something useful.
+After all of this time, this repo contains (finally!) the first Prolog program I've ever written myself, that actually does something useful for me.
 (You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)

 ## First a few thoughts